nju-websoft/BootEA/README.md

 ## Dataset
 Folder "dataset" contains the id files of DWY100K.

 The subfolder "mapping/0_3" contains the id files used in BootEA and MTransE while the subfolder "sharing/0_3" is for JAPE and IPTransE.
-They use 30% reference entity alignment as seeds.
-Id files in "sharing/0_3" is generated following the idea of parameter sharing that lets the two aligned enitites in seed alignment share the same id, while "mapping/0_3" does not.
+The two datasets use 30% reference entity alignment as seeds.
+Id files in "sharing/0_3" are generated following the idea of parameter sharing that lets the two aligned enitites in seed alignment share the same id, while "mapping/0_3" does not.

 The subfolder "mapping/0_3" inculdes the following files:
 * ent_ids_1: entity ids in the source KG;